Microsoft may challenge Apple Vision Pro with its own video pass-through headset

 Read our disclosure page to find out how can you help MSPoweruser sustain the editorial team Read more

 The AR headset race between Microsoft and Apple is just getting heated.
-The Redmond-based tech giant is working on a new line of video pass-through headsets.
+The former is working on a new line of video pass-through headsets.
 The patent has just been cleared from the queue and is now up for review.

-It works almost similarly to Apple’s Vision Pro in the end, and instead of using a specialized augmented reality headset like its HoloLens devices, you’ll simply see a live camera feed of the real world overlaid with augmented reality content.
+It works almost similarly to Apple’s Vision Pro, and instead of using a specialized augmented reality headset like its HoloLens devices, you’ll simply see a live camera feed of the real world overlaid with augmented reality content.

-Microsoft claims that its video pass-through headset has serious advantages over AR — smoother, crispier, and quicker.
+Microsoft claims its video pass-through headset has serious advantages over AR — smoother, crispier, and quicker.

 Normally, a pass-through headset has problems with latency between video capture and display.
 For example, unwanted objects may appear if you move your head since the content may lag behind your movement.

-But Microsoft kills this issue by using a special circuit in the glasses.
-The circuit takes the images captured by the camera and enhances them.
+But Microsoft solves this issue by using a special circuit in the glasses.
+The circuit takes the images the camera captures and enhances them.
 It then combines the enhanced camera images with the images created by the computer to create a final image.
 This final image is then displayed on the glasses’ screen.

 The circuit also ensures that the camera images and the computer-made images are in sync.
 This is done by looking at the timing of the images.
 If the images are not in sync, the circuit adjusts them so they match up perfectly.